-Online Degree Pathways have increased to four.
-Students can be assured that they will complete their degree online within two years for transfer in Business Administration, Business Administration Major Preparation, Liberal Arts and Psychology in a structured planned course schedule.
-Online Certificates of Achievement featured at the CVC are: Bookkeeping, General Accounting, Professional Accounting, Microsoft Office Professional, Digital Media Arts Production Artist, Digital Publishing and Legal Office technician.
+Online Degree Pathways have increased from four to six.
+Students can be assured that they will complete their degree online within two years for transfer in Business Administration, Business Administration Major Preparation, Communication Studies, Liberal Arts, Psychology and Sociology in a structured planned course schedule.
+Online Certificate Pathways have increased to sixteen, with eleven Certificates of Achievement featured at the CVC: Accounting, Bookkeeping, General Accounting, Professional Accounting, Microsoft Office Professional, Digital Media Arts Production Artist, Digital Publishing, Library Technology, Legal Office Interpreting, Legal Office Technician and Pathway to Law School.

 Santiago Canyon College supports faculty development in the areas of innovative pedagogies and curriculum design as evidenced by the SCC 2016- 2022 Educational Master Plan (EMP).
 One of the goals embedded within the EMP is to "support faculty and staff development."
-Action items associated with this institutional goal were designed to move the College to better support its faculty as they adapt to shifting populations and teaching and learning trends.
+Action items associated with this institutional goal were designed to move the College to better support its faculty as they adapt toshifting populations and teaching and learning trends.
 These action items are as follows:

-- Provide broader access to professional development for faculty and staff; - Increase faculty development opportunities in the areas of innovative pedagogies and curriculum design; and - Provide training opportunities to make online instruction more effective.
+- Provide broader access to professional development for faculty and staff; - Increase faculty development opportunities in the areas of innovative pedagogies and curriculumdesign; and - Provide training opportunities to make online instruction more effective.